 |A seat on the Internationalization Review Board||-||-||✓||✓|

-The Internationalization Review Board will be chaired by W3C Staff, as well as Sponsorship Program partners.
-It will meet twice a year and review plans and progress, advise on new directions, and liaise with the broader internationalization community.
+The Internationalization Review Board is chaired by W3C Staff and Sponsorship Program partners.
+It meets twice a year and reviews plans and progress, advises on new directions, and liaises with the broader internationalization community.

-In addition to sponsorship funding, the W3C is looking for stakeholders to provide expert personnel to help with the initiatives outlined above.
-It is important for people around the world to contribute to building the international Web on behalf of their own communities, and also for those who are developing Web technologies to ensure that resources are available so that developing regions don't become second-class citizens on the Web.
+In addition to sponsorship funding, the W3C hopes stakeholders will help by enabling access to language and technical experts.
+It is important for people around the world to contribute to building the international Web on behalf of their own communities, and also for those who are developing Web technologies to ensure that technical solutions don't push developing regions into second-class citizens on the Web.

-When someone gets connectivity and finds their own language poorly supported, in most cases they have not really succeeded in getting access.
-We will only truly connect all communities once the Web supports rich communication in their language.
-And that begins with basic language enablement at the technical level, which is the goal of this project.
+When someone gets connectivity but then finds their own language poorly supported, they don't have equal access to the Web.
+We will only truly connect all communities once the Web supports rich communication in all languages.
+Achieving that requires assessment of the current situation, support for technical work that can close gaps, and education about available techniques for implementing local content.
 Please help us achieve that.

 If you or your organization would like to participate in or sponsor the W3C Internationalization Initiative, please contact Ralph Swick at